Sudan entry requirements for Algeria passport holders

 Frequently asked questions

-No. There is no visa on arrival for Algerian citizens.
+No. Algerian passport holders are not eligible for visa-on-arrival in Sudan.
 You must obtain a visa from a Sudanese embassy or consulate before you travel.

-Sudan requires a yellow fever vaccination certificate if you are arriving from a country with risk of yellow fever.
-Algeria is not considered a risk country, but check current requirements before travel.
+Sudan requires a yellow fever vaccination certificate for travelers arriving from countries with risk of yellow fever transmission.
+Algeria is not a yellow fever risk country, but if you have recently traveled to a risk area, you will need the certificate.
+Check current health requirements before you go.

 Official sources